 We arrived at the Black Prince trailhead and set off at a brisk pace at 2:45 PM.
-It was warm and the weather looked promising although smoke haze dulled distant views.
+It was warm, and the weather looked promising although smoke haze dulled distant views.
 We moved quickly up the trail to the hanging valley.
-At the end sat Mount Warspite, commanding attention.
-It took longer than I expected to cross the valley and reach the big gully leading to the col. Ascending the gully wasn't easy.
-The soft dirt was mixed with loose rocks and was worse than scree.
+At the end, sat Mount Warspite, commanding attention.
+It took longer than I expected to cross the valley and reach the bottom of the big gully leading to the col we had to ascent.
+Ascending the gully wasn't easy.
+The soft dirt mixed with loose rocks was worse than scree.

 We hugged the right side, as it afforded some solid rock, but it steepened considerably as we ascended.
 We ended up in a narrow side gully that wasn't safe: a loosed rock could funnel down to a partner below.
 The broad main gully is safer to ascend for parties.

-When Raff appeared directly below me, I was able to slip over to the next gully on my left.
-In this gully the rock was even more crumbly and I inadvertently launched debris harmlessly down.
-I worked my way left hoping to get into the main gully but the ridge of rock I was on dropped down steeply.
-I continued ascending and hoped the ridge would flatten out.
-Eventually it did and I made it to the edge of the main gully.
-I gave a thumbs-up to Raff to let him know the way was clear.
+When Raff appeared directly below me, I slipped over to the next gully on my left.
+In this gully the rock was even more crumbly, and I inadvertently launched debris harmlessly down.
+I continued working left hoping to get into the main gully, but the ridge of rock I was on dropped down steeply.
+I ascended and hoped the ridge would flatten out.
+Eventually it did, and I made it to the edge of the main gully.
+I gave a thumbs-up to Raff to let him know the way up was clear.

-From there we followed a sheep trail in the soft, black scree that led to the col. From the col Warspite looks stately, like a towering cathedral.
-It didn't look possible to scramble up so when Raff said, "Let's check it out," I mused that he might have said, "Let's chicken out ."
+In the main gully, we followed a sheep trail in the soft, black scree that led to the col. From the col Warspite looks stately, like a towering cathedral.
+It didn't look possible to scramble up, so when Raff said, "Let's check it out," I mused that he might have said, "Let's chicken out ."
 We went to check it out.